ShaneJansen/MvpAndroid/README.md

 navigation, such as an orientation change or if the OS is low on memory, the MVP Fragment’s Presenter and ViewModel will be persisted to a PresenterMaintainer.
-When the MVP Fragment is recreated by its parent Activity, The persisted Presenter will automatically be re-bound to the View.
+When the MVP Fragment is recreated by its parent Activity, the persisted Presenter will automatically be re-bound to the View.

 ## Gradle